abpframework/abp/docs/en/Entities.md

 ABP does not force you to use aggregate roots, you can in fact use the `Entity` class as defined before.
 However, if you want to implement the [Domain Driven Design](Domain-Driven-Design.md) and want to create aggregate root classes, there are some best practices you may want to consider:

-* An aggregate root is responsible to preserve its own integrity.
-This is also true for all entities, but aggregate root has responsibility for its sub entities too.
+* An aggregate root is responsible for preserving its own integrity.
+This is also true for all entities, but the aggregate root has responsibility for its sub-entities too.
 So, the aggregate root must always be in a valid state.
-* An aggregate root can be referenced by its Id.
+* An aggregate root can be referenced by its `Id`.
 Do not reference it by its navigation property.
 * An aggregate root is treated as a single unit.
 It's retrieved and updated as a single unit.
 It's generally considered as a transaction boundary.
 * Work with sub-entities over the aggregate root- do not modify them independently.